uuuueuphoria/DMIT2008Assignment-1/README.md

 **How to run the app:** type "npm run dev" in terminal

+**List of special tools:**

+- This app uses npm as JavaScript node package manager.
+The link for npm is (https://www.npmjs.com/package/npm)

+- The project is bundled by Parcel.
+The link for Parcel is (https://parceljs.org/)

-**List of special tools:** This app uses npm and bundled by Parcel.
-Live server is enabled to deploy the app locally.
-Ejs is used as template to display data.
+- Live server is enabled to load the app locally.
+The link for live server is (https://www.npmjs.com/package/live-server)

+- Ejs is used as template to generate HTML markup to display data.
+The link for EJS is (https://ejs.co/)

+- Alpha Vantage API is used in this project, the document for Alpha Vantage API is here (https://www.alphavantage.co/documentation/)

 **Link of working demo:** https://instant-stock-tracker-app.netlify.app